-20. The purpose objectives of the Flight Management Plan (FMP) required by Condition 3 of Part B of these Consents is are to: 1.
-Confirm helipad locations, flight paths and helipad use protocols for all pilots during construction and operations; - Inform pilots flying to and from the Project Site of the relevant requirements of these Consents; and 2.
-Ensure that adverse effects of helicopter use on recreational users of the Waitaha Valley and high value ecological areas supporting wildlife are minimised; 3.
-Minimise adverse effects of helicopter use on recreational users of the Waitaha Valley and on high value ecological areas supporting wildlife.
-Ensure pilots flying to and from the Project Site are aware of the proximity of high value ecological areas supporting wildlife that can be adversely affected by helicopter noise and measures to reduce impacts.
+20. The purpose of the Flight Management Plan (FMP) required by Condition 3 of Part B of these Consents is to: - Confirm helipad locations, flight paths and helipad use protocols for all pilots during construction and operations; - Inform pilots flying to and from the Project Site of the relevant requirements of these Consents; and - Minimise adverse effects of helicopter use on recreational users of the Waitaha Valley and on high value ecological areas supporting wildlife.